Nearmap: Product

 Nearmap provides many types of content including Vertical, Panorama, Measurable Obliques, 3D, Artificial Intelligence and Roof Geometry.

 Vertical imagery is also known as orthorectified, providing a top-down view of the ground captured at a 90° angle.
 Orthorectification is a process used to correct the terrain distortion in aerial or satellite images that results from variations in the surface of the Earth and tilt of the satellite or aerial sensor being used to collect the data.
 This process allows accurate information to be gathered from the images such as distances, angles, and positions.

-The Nearmap Panorama product provides a seamless mosaic view of locations and features from all four cardinal directions in a single viewing experience.
-Circumventing the need to switch from one image to another to view content from multiple perspectives, Nearmap Panorama allows users to pan and zoom across a large footprint uninterrupted, allowing information to be reviewed much more quickly.
+The Nearmap Panorama product provides a mosaic view of locations and features from all four cardinal directions in a single view.
+Nearmap Panorama allows users to pan and zoom across a large footprint uninterrupted, allowing information to be reviewed quickly.

 Nearmap's Measurable Obliques allow users to make accurate height measurements of buildings and other ground features.
 Users can then export these images with the measurements and annotations included, allowing multiple stakeholders to communicate with accurate detail to an entire project team.

-Nearmap aerial imagery is delivered through an easy-to-use cloud-based interface called MapBrowser™ or through API integrations.
-The MapBrowser web application allows users to easily switch base layers from Vertical to Panorama or Measurable Obliques content.
-It also allows users to navigate and search Nearmap's library of current and historical content, and includes tools for measuring and analyzing locations.
-Nearmap's APIs offer integration with Esri® ArcGIS, Autodesk, CAMA systems, and other leading GIS and CAD applications via standard industry protocols including WMS, WMTS, and TMS.
-Along with current imagery, Nearmap's online archive offers an extensive gallery of historical imagery; as of 2023, up to 15 years of photographic maps were available for some parts of Australia.
+Nearmap aerial imagery is delivered through a cloud-based interface called MapBrowser or through API integrations.
+The MapBrowser web application allows users to navigate and search Nearmap's library of current and historical content, and includes tools for measuring and analyzing locations.
+Nearmap's APIs offer integration with ArcGIS, Autodesk, CAMA systems, and other leading GIS and CAD applications via standard industry protocols including WMS, WMTS, and TMS.
+Along with current imagery, Nearmap's online archive offers a gallery of historical imagery dating back to 2008 for some parts of Australia.

+In May 2021, EagleView Technologies and Pictometry International accused Nearmap of infringing their patents covering roof estimation technology.
+Five years later, Nearmap and EagleView settled the court case in May 2026.